ClovisGP/location-website/README.md

-# Parceller - Front
+# Denis Gilles - Locations

-Welcome to the repository of the front of the Parceller's solution.
+Welcome to the repository of this website.
+It only aims to show some of the family rentals.
+It was made from another website that is also on this git account: *Parceller-front*.

 ## Table of Content
 - [The project](#the-project)